austenb28/CycFlowDec/README.md

 # CycFlowDec
-Cyclic Flow Decomposition Python Module
+Simple Cycle Flow Decomposition Python Module

 # Description
 Takes a flow matrix representing a closed flow network and determines the simple cycle flow decomposition consistent with Min-Ping Qian's decycling algorithm [1].
 This is accomplished by percolating the network from a starting node, and then logging the simple cycles encountered.
 More information on the percolating algorithm can be found in reference [TBD].